odoousers2014/addons-onestein/README.md

 Odoo addons by ONESTEiN
 =================================

-Odoo modules developped by ONESTEiN BV (www.onestein.eu) to extend the standsrd Odoo functionalities.
+Odoo modules developped by ONESTEiN BV (www.onestein.eu) to extend the standard Odoo functionalities.